Skip to content

 Refugee Week is a UK-wide festival celebrating the contributions, creativity and resilience of refugees and people seeking sanctuary.
 Refugee Week 2023 invited people to celebrate what compassion looks like in action and show how arts and culture can help widen our circles of compassion.

-Refugee Week free online events 2024
+Refugee Week resources and events 2024

 Refugee Week with Michael Rosen: On the Move, with BSL interpreter